Kornit Digital

-Kornit Digital is an Israeli-American international manufacturing company.
-It produces high-speed industrial inkjet printers, and pigmented ink and chemical products for the garment and apparel, home goods, and textile accessories decorating industry.
-Kornit Digital has offices in Israel, Hong Kong, China, Germany and the USA.
-Ofer Ben Zur was Kornit CEO from its founding in 2002 until 2014, when he was succeeded by Gabi Seligsohn; Ben Zur remained as Chief Technology Officer.
-Ronen Samuel, formerly of HP Indigo, succeeded Seligsohn as CEO in June of 2018.
+Kornit Digital Ltd. is an Israeli-American international manufacturing company.
+It produces high-speed industrial inkjet printers, pigmented ink and chemical products for the garment and apparel, home goods, textile accessories and decorating industry.

 History

-The company was founded in 2002 by a team that previously worked in the digital printing field, at companies such as Scitex and Hewlett-Packard.
+The company was founded in 2002 in Magshimim, Israel by a team that previously worked in the digital printing field, at companies such as Scitex and Hewlett-Packard.
 The company uses the same technology used in digital printing and has applied it to digital textile printing, which has developed more slowly than the field of digital printing.

-In 2015 Kornit Digital went public.
+In 2015, Kornit Digital went public.